reactjs/react.dev/content/docs/reference-dom-elements.md

   - "tips/dangerously-set-inner-html.html"
 ---

-> Try the new React documentation for this topic.
+> Try the new React documentation.
 >
 > These new documentation pages teach modern React and include live examples:
 >